18F/content-guide/pages/be-concise.md

 layout: default
 title: Be concise
 ---
-To keep content understandable, concise and relevant, it should be:
+To keep content understandable, concise, and relevant, it should be:

 -   Specific